OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 `Hi , `

-This doesn't look very professional at all, so let's fix this by greeting the user by their `login` (username).
+This doesn't look very professional at all, so let's fix this by greeting the user by their `login` (username) instead.

 ## Edit the Email Factor Verification Template

-Let's replace the highlighted line so that it reads:
+Let's edit the highlighted line so that it references the user's `login` profile attribute:

 ```html
 Hi $!{StringTool.escapeHtml($!{user.profile.login})},